This story was produced with support from REI. REI Kalispell is now open at 2270 Highway 93 North.

 For someone who inevitably sits, kneels, slides, or rolls around in the snow, snow pants are essential for staying warm and dry on adventurous activities.
 Like the Snowbelle Jacket (reviewed above), the Snowbelle Pants are made of a 70%-recycled polyester face fabric with the h2NO performance standard, Patagonia’s benchmark for garment waterproofness, breathability, and durability.

-My base layer and legs stayed very warm and dry throughout the six hours I played and explored GNP backcountry.
+My base layer and legs stayed very warm and dry throughout the six hours I played and explored Montana backcountry.
 The inside of the pants have the same insulation as the zip-out liner in the jacket, so it was basically like a low-profile puffy jacket hugging my bottom half.
 Supposedly the material insulates when wet, although I was not brave enough to test this myself.

 I enjoyed the quick access to body heat reduction during my fast-paced hike via the inner-leg mesh-lined vents.
 I barely stopped to unzip the vents and I quickly cooled.

 The gaiters hooked onto my hiking boot laces like velcro.

 I’ve been an Ahnu loyalist for three years.
 Since day one, Ahnu boots have been as comfortable as a broken-in pair of your most supportive sneakers.
 They have dual-density midsoles and removable insoles that provide stable cushioning, and I’ve never gotten a blister on any mile.

 The waterproof membranes and leather exterior and the Vibram Megagrip outsole hold strong.
 My feet stayed dry through puddles and hours caked in snow while romping around the snowy mountains.